You must complete the project today.

 Technology can be a boon or bane depending upon how you use it.

 If you keep your smartphone near you while working it can cause you to check emails, or social media feed frequently.
+This affects your ability to concentrate when you get back to work.

 Smartphones have made our attention span short and we always crave for stimulation of something new.
 This keeps us making check it frequently.
 Sometimes this is an automatic behavior.
 We do it unconsciously.